Alabama Models and Innovations

 Updated/reviewed November 2017

-- Need: Rural Alabama residents with HIV face stigmas, poverty, and transportation barriers, limiting their access to expert HIV health care.
-Health professional shortages and an increase in the number of new diagnoses contribute to the lack of care available as well.
+- Need: Rural Alabama residents with HIV/AIDS face stigma, poverty, and transportation barriers, limiting their access to expert HIV/AIDS healthcare.

-- Intervention: Telemedicine is utilized to remove these barriers and offer cost-effective care to rural patients with HIV.
+- Intervention: Medical Advocacy & Outreach utilizes telemedicine to remove these barriers and offers cost-effective care to rural patients living with HIV/AIDS.

-- Results: This telehealth network is expanding its services to numerous rural communities in Alabama and patients are staying enrolled in this care due to its convenience and cost-effectiveness.
+- Results: This telehealth network has expanded to reach rural patients in 12 Alabama counties.
+Patients are staying engaged due to its convenience and cost-effective nature.

 Added August 2017